mtopircean/essentials-by-livia/README.md

 Overall 6 sprints where considered, also closely connected to the 6 milestones, having the same logic behind their setup as the milestones.

 ## The Scope Plane
+This website was created with a key element in mind, to create an attractive and efficient interaction point between the website owner and the users.
+Interaction main objective is to:
+* Convert users into customers
+* Convert users into partners by enrolling them as doTera ambasadors Various contact methods and points help support this.
+They are placed in various key elements of the website.

+For the website owner, the key focus point is to provide value to the user through various methods:
+* The user of a tool that is able to recommend products based on ailments(available for registered users)
+* Promotions page which allows users to see fast and efficient the monthly star products/deals This all has to be available for fast upload and update, and it is through various methods:
+* Front: via the website interface
+* Back: in the admin panel by manual input or using the import/export options

+## The Structure Plane
+Structure and features of the website are organized around 2 concepts, concepts set in order to provide value to both the user and owner:
+* Owner friendly
+    * Easy to manage(as automated as possible):
+        - key feature being the import-export function
+        - data easy to update and upload even from front end
+        - admin pannel easy accessible from navbar and with key admin areas identifiable in the admin interface
+        - give value to obtain value, clearly identiable through the product recommandation function accessible to logged users
+    * Easy to connect with the user(one click away from the user)
+    * Upgradable and scalable with ease
+        - the reuse of different elements within pages(navbar, base, footer html)
+        - integration of battery included elements like allauth
+* User friendly
+    * Easy to navigate
+    * Key elements always on like footer, whatsapp contact
+    * Easy to use filter section
+    * Key information the key of the pages, with elements easiley identifiable and visible
+    * Mobile friendly: taking advantage of the powerfull bootstrap

 ### Features

 #### Special features implemented